Northeast monsoon affecting Northern, Central Luzon: PAGASA

 Flash floods or landslides during moderate to at times heavy rains are possible.

-Isabela, Aurora, and mainland Cagayan, meanwhile, will have cloudy skies with scattered rain showers and thunderstorms.
+PAGASA said Mindanao, Bicol Region, Eastern Visayas, and Palawan will have cloudy skies with scattered rainshowers and thunderstorms.

-According to the weather bureau, Caraga, Davao Oriental, Davao de Oro, and Leyte Provinces will also have cloudy skies with scattered rain showers and thunderstorms due to the Intertropical Convergence Zone.
+Metro Manila and the rest of CALABARZON, MIMAROPA, and Visayas will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.

-Ilocos Region, Cordillera Administrative Region, and the rest of Cagayan Valley and of Central Luzon will have partly cloudy skies with isolated light rains while Metro Manila and the rest of the country will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.
+The rest of Luzon will have partly cloudy to cloudy skies with isolated light rains.

-The weather bureau said Northern and Central Luzon will have moderate to strong winds and moderate to rough coastal waters.
+According to the weather bureau, Luzon and Visayas will have moderate to strong winds and moderate to rough coastal waters.